Ikenna-Mennelik-Ifedobi/Tier-1-Help-Desk-And-IT-Support-Home-Labs/Domain Controller Configuration/README.md

 # Windows Server 2022: AD DS Installation & Domain Controller Promotion

-## 📌 Project Overview
+## 📌 Lab Objective
-This project documents the step-by-step process of preparing a standalone Windows Server 2022 instance, installing the Active Directory Domain Services (AD DS) role, and promoting the server to a primary Domain Controller (DC) for a new forest.
+This lab documents the step-by-step process of preparing a standalone Windows Server 2022 instance, installing the Active Directory Domain Services (AD DS) role, and promoting the server to a primary Domain Controller (DC) for a new forest.

 ### 🛠️ Skills Gained / Tools Used
 * **Operating System:** Windows Server 2022 Standard